 Some business owners have misconceptions about the effectiveness of infographics.
 A few years ago, had you asked a website design company if they think you should use infographics, it is likely they would have told you a resounding no. This is largely because, in the past, infographics weren’t nearly as effective as they are today.
 Most early versions of infographics were very low quality and poorly executed.
 Combined with fewer opportunities for social sharing, this led to many companies writing off infographics as a waste of time.
 Today, however, everything has changed.

 Infographic Example 3

-THE IGW REPORT ON INFOGRAPHICS DISCLOSES THESE OUTSTANDING FACT:
+THE IGW REPORT ON INFOGRAPHICS DISCLOSES THESE OUTSTANDING FACTS:

 - 84% of companies that use infographics say they are effective

 - 76% of marketers believe infographics are essential business tools of the future